Calin Gavriliuc: Engine Programmer

 As mentioned above, the marching cube algorithm utilizes voxels to determine the density of a particular volume.
 This is interpreted as whether or not that point is part of the surface of our terrain.
 If we take the base case, a single voxel, we can look at its corner points to determine the triangle configuration of the cube that the voxel encompasses.

 There exist 2^8 triangle configurations.
 Some can be seen below:

 The orange points at the corners indicate that they are part of the ground, while the empty corners are air.
 If we extend this idea to a larger grid, these triangles will connect with one another to form the basis of the terrain depending on the configuration of these values.

-Now we have a solid terrain to work with, but something is missing.
-What about the smooth terrain shown in the video at the top of this page, the sort of terrain you might see in Astroneer?
-The example above is when you treat your values as a boolean, either representing a value below the surface or above it.
-However, if we use these values to represent a gradient of density from one voxel to the next, we can utilize interpolation to alter the angle of the triangles we are constructing.
+You get a blocky sphere when you treat your values as a boolean, either representing a value below the surface or above it.
+However, if we use a gradient of density values from one voxel to the next, we can utilize interpolation to alter the angle of the triangles we are constructing.